hmbotelho/FIS_image_analysis/readme.md

    2. All pixels located in holes in the thresholded image are identified (**C**).

    3. The intersection of hole pixels with the final thresholded image in the previous time point is calculated (**D**).
 There are no intersecting pixels in the first time point.
 This image highlights the pixels where fluorescence was diluted below the threshold value since the previous frame.
-Background pixels are always below the threshold value and are therefore ignored.

    4. The final thresholded image is the union of images B and D (**E**).

    <p align="center"><img src="./img/schemes/IJ_algorithm.gif"></p>

    *An example of the **conditional fill holes** algorithm.
 This time lapse corresponds to a portion of [well B8, #20](./demo_dataset/03-images_renamed/demoplate_01/W0020--fsk_770_809--5/P001--fsk_770_809--5) in the demonstration dataset.
 Segmentation masks have been re-colored to accurately track objects.*

 ## <a name="installation">3.
 Setup</a>

+This section describes how to install the software required for image analysis.